Selling shares and other assets

 You can find some detailed information in HMRC’s helpsheet 284 on GOV.UK.

 Business asset disposal relief (called entrepreneurs' relief before 6 April 2020) may apply to you if you dispose of the whole or part of a trading business, or shares in a trading company in which you have a qualifying interest.
-It can also apply to the disposal of assets which were used in a business after you have ceased trading.
+It can also apply if, after you have ceased trading, you dispose of assets that were used in the business.

 We do not explain the relief further here, but you might wish to read HMRC’s helpsheet 275 for more information.
 You can find this on GOV.UK.